When you want to say something important to an audience or a group effectively we may call it a presentation.

 3. It will also guide us on how the actual delivery should be made.

-The subject matter should be thoroughly known to you.
-Even if it something that you deal on a daily basis; you must establish you main points, find out suitable examples which can illustrate your statement.
+Even if its something that you deal on a daily basis; you must establish your main points, find out suitable examples which can illustrate your statement.
 The content of the presentation must be designed always keeping in view the needs of the audience.

-The presentation techniques require thorough understanding of the importance of articulation in speech, modulation of voice, and the use of positive body language.
-Steeve Jobs who is considered one of the best presenters ever has emphasized the importance of rehearsing the presentation.
-The beginning the entire speech should be written and then needs to be rehearsed.
+Steve Jobs who is considered one of the best presenters ever has emphasized the importance of rehearsing the presentation.
+In the beginning the entire speech should be written and then needs to be rehearsed.
 Rehearsing a speech will ensure a confident and powerful presentation without any stage fright.